Dino-s26/helios-octagon-boiler-plate/.github/pull_request_template.md

 ## To Merge

-To do Merge, please do `squash merge` or `rebase merge`, this will ensure all the update is preserved.
+To do Merge, please do `squash merge` or `rebase merge`, this will ensure all the commit update is preserved.

+Note: Ask for approval before Merge the PR